Criminal Justice Ministries with EMO

 Faith & Family Connections

 We seek to help faith communities walk alongside individuals' families through incarceration and reentry.
 We seek to honor the important role family members, especially children, play as they feel the impact of incarceration from both inside and outside.

-Dive deep into the ways incarceration impacts families, through this slideshow prepared for CoSA by Portland State University students as part of their senior capstone class for Prof. DeEtte Beghtol Waleed.
+Dive deep into the ways incarceration impacts families, through this slideshow prepared for EMO by Portland State University students as part of their senior capstone class for Prof. DeEtte Beghtol Waleed.
 Watch a short, powerful video in which a woman shares her experiences growing up with a father being arrested and serving a prison sentence.
 Buckingham, Ispas, Metz, et al. "Incarcerated Women and Drug-Related Charges."
 Presented at Portland State University, Portland, Ore.; Nov.
 28, 2016.

 Policy, Education & Reform